 The QA Team is responsible for providing stable services to both internal and external customers across Wadiz web and app environments.
 Within our technical organization, we work closely and flexibly with the service planning, design, and development teams, primarily conducting QA activities for strategic and operational development projects of all sizes.

 "Open Projects" is a metric on Wadiz that indicates the number of projects currently open and in progress by makers.
-Lately, I’ve been conducting QA verification on the key features and the integration between Maker Studio and Wadiz.
+Lately, I’ve been conducting QA verification on the key features and the connection between Maker Studio and Wadiz.

 What are the most important skills and experiences for a QA specialist Wadiz?

 Sung-kyu: In QA, user scenarios and use cases, we need to take a multifaceted approach that considers both business and technical specifications.
-To produce these deliverables, we frequently need to communicate with other departments.
+To produce these deliverables, we often need to communicate with other departments.
 Smooth communication skillsis crucial.
 It’s also necessary to approach various scenarios from the customer’s perspective.

 Second, accuracy and attention to detail.
 I believe that accuracy and attention to detail are essential for ensuring that products and services meet customer expectations and maintain high quality.
 These are particularly important skills for tasks such as writing test cases, conducting tests, and reporting bugs.